Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Office Assistant with CheckBox Menu - Access 2003.

-In the example code presented in last week's Post: Color and Picture in Message Box, we came across several Properties of the Balloon Object of Office Assistant that can be set with values before the Message Box is displayed.
+In the example code presented in last week’s article, Color and Picture in Message Box, we explored several property values of the Balloon object of the Office Assistant that can be assigned before displaying a message box.

-We are going to work with these properties directly so that it is easy to understand their usage, rather than passing values for them through the Parameter List in the function definition.
+In this session, we will work directly with these properties so that you can clearly understand how each one functions.
+This approach will make it easier to grasp their behavior and usage, rather than passing values for them indirectly through the parameter list of a function definition.

 Message Balloon Properties